This Day In Music: April 30

 April 30, 1982 ~ R&B, pop, soul singer Cleo Higgins, full name Cleopatra Madonna Higgins, born in Birmingham, UK ~ Lead singer, eponym of sibling R&B outfit Cleopatra, which also included Yonah Higgins and Zainam Higgins.
 The group is well known for the UK top 10 hits Cleopatra's Theme, Life Ain't Easy and I Want You Back, all taken of their 1998 Comin' Atcha debut album.
 Has also recorded as a solo artist, noted for dueting with Russell Watson on Someone Like You

 April 30, 1982 ~ Christopher Charles Lloyd, commonly known as rapper, singer, songwriter Lloyd Banks, born in Carrolton, Maryland, USA ~ Member of hip-hop group G-Unit alongside 50 Cent and Tony Yayo.
 Released his The Hunger For More solo debut album in 2004, which included the Billboard Hot 100 top 10 single On Fire and the top 20 single Karma featuring Avant.
-Has also collaborated with 50 Cent, Keri Hilson, Eminem, Juelz Santana (Beamer Benz Or Bentley), Busta Rhymes, and others
+Has also collaborated with 50 Cent, Keri Hilson, Eminem, Juelz Santana (Beamer Benz Or Bentley), and Busta Rhymes

 April 30, 1980 ~ Atsushi Sato, mononymously known as singer, pianist, songwriter Atsushi, born in Koshigo, Japan ~ Best known as co-lead singer of Exile from 2001 through 2016.
 Has also released a number of solo recordings starting in 2011, notably Itsuka Kitto, Ooo Baby, Melrose (Aisanai Yakusoku), Aio Ryu, Sakura No Kisetsu and Beautiful Gorgeous Love, all of which reached top 3 on the Japanese Oricon singles charts